ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessegeAppSlate/ConversationEntry.md

 Emitted whenever a new required GameStoryBeat is set and the ConversationEntry needs to know how many times it has already happened.
 The reciever (which will be a TextMessageAppSlate) will call **evaluate_game_story_beat_requirements(story_beat, [whatever the frequency is])** to inform the ConversationEntry of what the frequency is.

+## func _ready():
+Automatically called when the scene starts.

+Sets _conversation_appslate_anchor_ to the node on the path saved in _conversation_appslate_anchor_path_.

 ## func create_conversation_slate():
-Instances the ConversationAppSlate into _convo_slate_, adds it to the node tree, and starts it.
+Instances the ConversationAppSlate into _convo_slate_, adds it to the node tree as a child of _conversation_appslate_anchor_, and starts it.
 Other setup that needs to happen with the _convo_slate_ should be done here.
 Oh, and this is the method to call when the _convo_slate_ should be shown.
-Keep in mind that _convo_slate_ needs to be added to the tree first, before its initialized, to make sure all of its subnodes initialize
+Keep in mind that _convo_slate_ needs to be added to the tree first, before its initialized, to make sure all of its subnodes initialize.

 ## func remove_conversation_slate():
 Calls **convo_slate.end_convo_slate()** to get the index of the most recent conversation dict and save it to _last_displayed_chunk_index_. **end_convo_slate()** also does _convo_slate_'s internal shutdown/teardown logic.
 Once that's done, the _convo_slate_ is freed and set to null.